maybenomad/WMU-CS2240/A2_Malloc/README.md

 ## The Assignment
 For most programmers, memory allocation is seen as some sort of black magic.
 In Java, the JVM takes care of allocation automatically and has a complex garbage collector to handle deallocation.
 Scripting languages such as Python and Ruby also have complex object management systems.
 Even in C, it is easy to simply call `malloc` and `free` without giving too much thought to what happens behind the scenes.

 In this assignment, you'll be tasked with implementing your own memory management scheme, namely re-building the Unix system calls `malloc`, `calloc`, `realloc`, and `free`.
-It should go without saying that you must accomplish this without actually using any of the original libc syscalls.
+It should go without saying that you must accomplish this without actually using any of the original libc calls.

 ## The Files
 Not much explanation here.
 A basic header and implementation file are provided.
 Fill them in.